State of Texas: Drought effects remain despite flooding rain - NewsBreak

 “I don’t think we want to record that,” he said.

-To check the Texas Unclaimed Property program to see if the state owes you money, go to claimittexas.org .Copyright 2022 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.
+To check the Texas Unclaimed Property program to see if the state owes you money, go to claimittexas.org.